Zilliqa/scilla/README.md

 ./bin/eval-runner tests/eval/exp/good/let.scilla src/stdlib
 ```

-Instead of `let.scilla` you might want to try any dfferent file in `tests/eval/exp`.
-The second argument, which is a path
+Instead of `let.scilla` you might want to try any dfferent file in
+`tests/eval/exp`.
+The second argument, which is a path to the Scilla
-to the Scilla standard library can alternatively be specified in the
+standard library can alternatively be specified in the environment
-environment variable `SCILLA_STDLIB_PATH`.
+variable `SCILLA_STDLIB_PATH`.
+This must be an absolute path;

 #### Type-checking a contract